Overview of Banks in China

 Founded in 1984, the International and Commercial Bank of China provides various banking products and services worldwide.
 The bank comprises Corporate Banking, Personal Banking, and Treasury Operations segments.
 ICBC is headquartered in Beijing and employs around 465,000 individuals.

-As of December 31, 2016, it operated approximately 16,788 domestic institutions and 412 overseas institutions, as well as approximately 1,507 correspondent banks.
+ICBC operates approximately 16,197 domestic institutions and 426 overseas institutions, as well as approximately 1,507 correspondent banks.

 Established in 1954, China Construction Bank offers various banking and related financial services in the People’s Republic of China.
 The bank consists of Corporate Banking, Personal Banking, and Treasury Business divisions.
-Headquartered in Beijing, it manages approximately 14,956 domestic institutions and 29 overseas institutions.
+Headquartered in Beijing, it manages approximately 14,741 domestic institutions and 29 overseas institutions.

 Founded in 1912, making it one of the oldest still existing banks in China, the Bank of China is headquartered in Beijing.
 It operates in six segments: Corporate Banking, Personal Banking, Treasury Operations, Investment Banking, Insurance, and Other Operations.
 It is also involved in the aircraft leasing business.
-The bank currently employs around 308,000 staff.
+The bank currently employs around 309,000 staff.

 China Development Bank operates through 37 primary and three secondary branches in mainland China, one offshore branch in Hong Kong, and five representative offices in Cairo, Moscow, Rio de Janeiro, Caracas, and London.
 With 3,500 employees, it is headquartered in Beijing.

 As of 2016, the bank’s assets totaled US$26.31 billion and net profit amounted to US$246 million.

 Established in 2007, PSBC offers various banking products and services for retail and corporate customers in the People’s Republic of China.
-It is headquartered in Beijing, employing around 170,000 staff at present.
+It is headquartered in Beijing, employing around 175,000 staff at present.

 Incorporated in 1988, the Industrial Bank Co Ltd offers Personal, Corporate, and Institutional Banking services.
-From its headquarters in Fuzhou, the bank manages approximately 126 branches and 2,003 outlets and employs around 56,000 staff.
+From its headquarters in Fuzhou, the bank manages approximately 126 branches and 2,003 outlets and employs around 60,000 staff.

 China Citic Bank Corp offers several banking products and services in the People’s Republic of China, Hong Kong, and other countries.
 Established in 1987, the bank operates through Corporate Banking, Personal Banking, and Treasury Business segments.

-As of December 31, 2016, the bank managed 1,424 branches, including 38 tier-one branches, 105 tier-two branches, and 1,281 sub-branches.
+As of December 31, 2020, the bank managed 1,405 branches, including 37 tier-one branches, 126 tier-two branches, and 1,242 sub-branches.
 With 58,000 employees, it is headquartered in Beijing.

-As of December 31, 2016, the bank oversaw a network of 136 branches, 1,672 sub-branches, one branch-level operation center, one representative office, 3,495 self-service centers, 1,723 automatic teller machines, and 10,138 deposit-taking and cash withdrawal machines, as well as 11,067 visual counters.
-With 10,000 employees, it is based in Shenzhen.
+As of December 31, 2020, the bank oversaw a network of 142 branches, 1,724 sub-branches, one branch-level operation center, one representative office, 3,495 self-service centers, 1,723 automatic teller machines, and 10,138 deposit-taking and cash withdrawal machines, as well as 16,559 visual counters.

 To break into investment banking, there are several important things to focus on.
 These include networking, resume, experience, and financial modeling skills.
-To learn more, explore our interactive career map….
-For banking careers, you will gain a significant edge over the competition with our financial modeling courses.
+To learn more, explore our interactive career map: For banking careers, you will gain a significant edge over the competition with our financial modeling courses.